Compressing Over-the-Counter Markets: Portfolio Compression

 \subsubsection{Conservative compression}

-In the conservative case, an operator can only reduce or remove existing trades.
-As we noted before, only non-conservative compression can be applied to general chains of intermediation as the breaking of intermediation chains generates new ties.
-Nevertheless, when chains of intermediation are closed, we show that compression can be used without requiring the creation of new ties.
-Let us formalize the concept of closed intermediation chains:
+When compression tolerances are conservative, the compression operator can only reduce or eliminate existing offsetting obligations.
+In contrast with the non-conservative case, conservative compression cannot be applied to general chains of intermediation.
+Below we show that, only when chains of intermediation are closed, can conservative compression take place.